 The Board shall, from time to time, appoint a qualified person or corporation to serve as its Resident Agent as required by the Commonwealth of Massachusetts.

 4.7 Execution of Papers

-No members or Board members shall be personally liable for any debt, liability or obligation of the UUMN.
-All persons, corporations or other entities extending credit to, contracting with, or having any claim against the UUMN, may look only to the funds and property of the UUMN for the payment of any such contract or claim or for the payment of any debt, damages, judgment or decree, or of any money that may otherwise become due or payable to them from the UUMN.
+No members or Board members shall be personally liable for any debt, liability or obligation of the AUUMM.
+All persons, corporations or other entities extending credit to, contracting with, or having any claim against the AUUMM, may look only to the funds and property of the AUUMM for the payment of any such contract or claim or for the payment of any debt, damages, judgment or decree, or of any money that may otherwise become due or payable to them from the AUUMM.

 Section 5.
 AMENDMENTS

-These bylaws may be altered, amended or repealed in whole or in part by vote of two thirds of the members voting at any duly called meeting of the UUMN provided that notice of intent to do so and a copy of the intended changes have been transmitted in writing to the members at least thirty days prior to the meeting.
+These bylaws may be altered, amended or repealed in whole or in part by vote of ⅔ of the members voting at a meeting of the AUUMM provided that notice of intent to do so and a copy of the intended changes have been transmitted in writing to the membership at least 30 days prior to the meeting.

 Amended and approved by the members at the annual business meeting in 1988, 1999, 2001, 2003, 2005, 2008, 2009 and 2019.